datacarpentry/image-processing/episodes/05-creating-histograms.md

 so it has one more element, than the histogram.

-Next, we turn our attention to displaying the histogram, by taking advantage of the plotting facilities of the `matplotlib` library.
+Next, we turn our attention to displaying the histogram, by taking advantage of the plotting facilities of the Matplotlib library.

 ```python
 # configure and draw the histogram figure